OctopusDeploy/blog/blog/2023-12/using-azure-app-config-with-octopus/index.md

 Retrieving and setting a single key/value requires:

-- An Azure account with permission to both retrieve keys/values from the Azure App Config instance and publish the settings to an Azure App Function.
+- An Azure account with permission to both retrieve keys/values from the Azure App Config instance and publish the settings to an Azure App Function
-- The name of the Azure App Config instance to retrieve the key/value from.
+- The name of the Azure App Config instance to retrieve the key/value from
-- The name of the key to retrieve.
+- The name of the key to retrieve
 - The Azure Function
   - Name
   - Resource group name